johnnovak/johnnovak.site/blog/content/posts/grand-ms-dos-gaming-general-midi-showdown/index.md

 As I'm intending to record lots of game music in the coming years, I think it's best to document my recording process here once and for all.

+{{< figure name="img/recording-setup.jpg" nameSmall="img/recording-setup.jpg" alt="Retro gaming man-cave" width="480" captionAlign="center" >}}

+  Retro gaming man cave.
+The desktop machine on the left is my Pentium MMX 200 based real "DOS box"; the tower on the right is an Athlon 64 rig I use for Windows 98 gaming.
+Paired with CRTs, of course, because old computers without CRTs are like non-alcoholic beer---rather pointless 😎🍺

+{{< /figure >}}

 ### Capturing MIDI data